-Higher profit margins for grooming (Gillette & Braun) brands higher compared to Beauty, Fabric & Home Care, Baby & Family Care
+Higher profit margins for grooming (Gillette & Braun) brands compared to Beauty, Fabric & Home Care, Baby & Family Care

 The presence of low-cost competition from generics gives Gillette an incentive to innovate and introduce better products such as Fusion (a 6 blade razor).
 This gives it an opportunity to charge higher prices by expanding into the premium product segment, thereby increasing its revenues and operating margins in the future.

 In August 2014, P&G announced its plan to trim its portfolio of nearly 200 brands to just 70-80 core brands.
 These top 70-80 brands account for over 90% of P&G's revenues and 95% of net profit.
 The strategy shifts attention away from acquisition-fueled growth to organic growth potential and profitability.
 This effort is expected to provide cumulative savings of about $10 billion in cost of goods sold, marketing expenses and non-manufacturing related overhead by 2016.